jdomo/how-many-words/README.md

 - You may use each letter in the scramble only once per word.

+- You may not use letters that aren't present in the scramble.

 - Word guesses must be at least 3 letters, and no more than 9 (duh).

 - You can't use the same word twice during the same round - keep an eye on your 'Words Used' list if you're unsure.